djaus2/TRIGGERcmdRPi/README.md

   - Follow instructions on the Instruction page
   - Get the token
 - Cast installed on PC from [here](https://www.push2run.com/phpbb/viewtopic.php?t=1042)
-- Insert the token in the curl command in Sensor_DHT1Wire.sh and Sensor_BME280.sh
+- Insert the token in the curl command in Sensor_DHT1Wire.sh, Sensor_BME280.sh and what.sh on RPi
 - Files as below installed copied to PC/RPi
 - Clone [djaus2/DNETCoreGPIO](https://github.com/djaus2/DNETCoreGPIO) ro RPi and setup for .Net6 to build there or build on PC and deploy to RPi.
   - Add to PATH on RPi